-Overview: The occipital artery, most commonly, originates from the external carotid carotid artery, and sweeps a posterior superior course under the skull base, towards the back of the head and upper neck.
+Overview: The occipital artery (29, diagram above) most commonly, originates from the external carotid carotid artery, and sweeps a posterior superior course under the skull base, towards the back of the head and upper neck.
 It is mainly concerned with supply of upper neck muscular elements.
 This somewhat humble disposition, however, belies its important embryologic and functional roles as a conduit between the anterior (carotid) and posterior (vertebral) systems.
 This is aptly illustrated in frequent connections between the occipital and vertebral arteries at C1 and C2 levels, and in the proatlantal variant (which is, simply, an occipitovertebral anastomosis with hypoplasia of the more proximal vertebral artery).
 The longitudinal functional nature of the vessel is further demonstrated by its frequent association with the ascending pharyngeal artery where, perhaps 20-30% of time, both vessels originate from a common pharyngo-occipital trunk.
 Another potentially important contribution of the occipital artery can involve structures related to the facial nerve and mastoid bone.
 From an interventional standpoint, the occipitovertebral anastomoses must be kept in mind, particularly during embolizations.
 Aggressive small particle occipital artery embos can also produce skin necrosis, or result in postoperative wound healing issues.
 On a different note, its a very good place to stick a stiff exchange wire into — no better.

 Cross-sectional Imaging — Select Axial Images of the neck, demonstrating the course of the occipital artery (in this patient), and its particular relationship to the digastric muscle.
 For a full set of CT angiographic images, consult CT Angio Vascular Atlas section.

 The Occipital Artery ostium projects posterior and typically lateral in relation to the parent vessel